The key aims of the depth studies are:

 Students are required to work in the same way as professional historians, putting together a coherent picture from disparate sources and their own prior knowledge.
 The studies try to recreate this process for students, allowing them to build-up knowledge and understanding of topics, and practise a range of valuable skills.

 A secondary aim is to provide teachers with a template to create their own depth studies.
-The Cabinet papers are a formidable collection of original sources on almost all aspects of British history from 1915-1978.
+The Cabinet papers are a formidable collection of original sources on almost all aspects of British history from 1915 to the late twentieth century.
 You could use the 'browse by theme' feature to locate collections of sources, or select documents from the database search, based on keywords.
 We have selected documents that are representative of key issues or areas of debate, but selection in this way is certainly not a hard and fast rule.
 Potential depth studies that are well supported by the Cabinet papers would be:

 However, there are many more possible studies which would be supported by the collection and which would fit neatly into most A level history courses.